Refugee Green Card

 - Evidence of one-year physical presence in the U.S. (for example: travel history that can be obtained at the Custom and Border Protection website);

 - Two U.S. passport-style photographs.
 Taken no more than 30 days before the application is filed;

 - Copy of your government-issued identity document with photograph (for example: passport);

-- Copy of your birth certificate;
+- Copy of your birth certificate (if available);

 - Form I-693, Report of Medical Examination and Vaccination Record;